cozy/cozy-flagship-app/README.md

 Use [flipper](https://fbflipper.com/docs/features/react-native/) to
 have access to a React Native Debuguer.
+If you are running MacOS on a M1 or M2 computer, use [this optimized version](https://github.com/chiragramani/FlipperReleases) instead.

 To have access to the AsyncStorage content you can install those 2 plugins: